hotmic-wp/hotmic-media-player-ios/README.md

 }
 ```

 When the user wishes to retry submitting their purchase information, the following function will be called.
-Your app should look up the purchase information with the provided product identifier and submit it via HMMediaPlayer’s submitTipPurchase function.
+Your app should look up the purchase information with the provided product identifier and submit it via `HMMediaPlayer`’s `submitTipPurchase()` function.

 ```swift
 func retrySubmittingPurchaseInfo(productID: String, completion: @escaping ((error: Error?, showError: Bool, canRetry: Bool)) -> Void) {